Toolbars

 Month viewโ

-The month view is useful when you want to make a planning spanning several months.
-The lowest level in the timeline are still the days but it groups by month, rather than week:
+The month view is useful for planning that spans several months.
+The days are still the lowest level in the timeline, but it groups by month rather than week:

 Appointment heightโ